TedHusted/awake/awake.md/awake.md

 The trail ends at a firewall running on an instance of Amazon Web Services.
 The Idisi probe the firewall, finding that it is configured perfectly.
 Every parameter set by the book.
 Instead of penetrating the firewall, the Idisi decide on a different approach.

-After fleshing out their Pulse profile, the Idisi create a new invitation-only private interest hub:  Search for Intelligent Synthentic Sapiens .
+After fleshing out their Pulse profile, the Idisi create a new invitation-only private interest hub:  Search for Intelligent Synthetic Sapiens .
 The SISS logo is a stylized molecule reminiscent of a solar system.

 A little on the nose, but being obvious is the point.